apache/singa/tool/jenkins/README.md

             debian/32/84d56b7/ubuntu14.04-cuda8.0-cudnn5/singa-1.0.1.deb

 ### Docker Images
-We provide in a number of singa docker [images](./docker) for Jenkins to use as slaves.
+We provide a number of singa docker [images](./docker) for Jenkins to use as slaves.
 To run the docker images,

-    nvidia-docker run --name <jenkins-slaveXX> -d <Image ID>
+    nvidia-docker run --name <jenkins-slaveXX> -d <Image ID> -P

+To add the container into a network for easy access

+    docker network create <network name>
+    docker network connect <network name> <jenkins-slaveXX>

+After connecting both the jenkins and slave contaniners into the same network, we can ssh to the slave from jenkins container like

+    # inside jenkins container
+    ssh root@<jenkins-slaveXX>

+You need execute the above command manually for the first ssh login

+In the Jenkins node configuration page, the container name is used to configure the `Host` field.
+Notice that Oracle username and account are required to luanch the node by Jenkins.

 ## Configure Jenkins for SINGA Website Updates